Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals: NimbRo Avatar System

 \subsubsection{Wireless E-Stop}

 We integrated an HRI Wireless Emergency Stop to provide a reliable tetherless safety system.
-Activating the E-Stop triggers two events.
-First, the wheels are depowered.
+Activating the E-Stop depowers the wheels.
 The avatar stops quickly due to friction, and the base can be pushed around manually.
-Secondly, both Panda arms, the xArm, and both hands hold their current joint positions.
-In addition, the Panda arms can be moved freely using the teach button on the wrist.
+In addition, both Panda arms, the xArm, and both hands hold their current joint positions.
+The Panda arms can be moved freely using the teach button on their wrist.